 until one brayed -

-ten or more in the higher fi
+ten or more in the higher field,

 and straight ahead the farmer,